coder-backend/NASA-Hackathon2020/README.md

 And in the Home page you can also see a 'Contacts' button, so what it does is, it will sent the notification to  only those who are in your contact list

-Plus we have created a Fire Detection model, which will automatically alert the people before fire take place, But you make ask why do we need the fire detection model in this project, and the answer is so far in order to alert people regarding the fire or say any other natural disasters, first we need some guy who must see those disasters happening and then he can alert, but what we thought is why don't we do all of this thing automatically or say why don't we use machine in order to do this.
-We can't implement the model which will detect all the disasters and alert the people, but atleast we can do one, so we implemented this fire detection model.
-Main speciality about this model is it can detect the smoke also and alert the people around certain radius about fire.
-So we alert the people about fire before it actually happens
+Plus we have created a Fire Detection model, which will automatically alert the peoples.

+But you may ask why do we even need the fire detection model in this project?, and the answer is, so far in order to alert peoples regarding the fire or say any other disasters, we assume that there is a person who is seeing that disasters happening live or get some scence that something bad is going to happen, then only he will sent alert to others, but what if nobody is seeing that disasters taking its massive or aggresive apperance then our Apps does not help to save lives right?
+So we thought why don't we allow machine to handle all of these stuff, I mean let machine decide when to send alert, so there shouldn't necessary be presence of human in order to send alert messages.
+So built a Fire detection Machine Learning model which will detect fire and smoke.
+So idea here is machine will detect the fire and sends the alert message accordingly, and good factor about this model is, it can even detect the smoke so this also can send alert message when it detect smoke.
+So by this we can empty the building before fire take place and we can use
+Fire extinguisher in time and prevent from massive fire and saves the money, lives.
 ![FireDetected](Images/fire.png)
 ![SmokeDetected](Images/smoke.png)